 When pitting Cricut Explore 3 vs Cricut Maker 3 I'm not exactly determining which machine is best, but rather which craft cutting machine is right for you.
 Both of these Cricut machines are excellent devices, and can cut, emboss and engrave many different types of materials, including fabrics, wood and vinyl.

-Cricut Maker 3 and Cricut Explore 3 are this brand's newest craft machines and released in 2022.
+Cricut Maker 3 and Cricut Explore 3 were released in 2022 and are the latest of these models available, and there's no current news of when we can expect an upgrade to them.
 You can find these machines and others in my guide to the best Cricut machines, and read our Cricut Maker 3 review and our Cricut Explore 3 review to see in detail what they can do.

 In this head-to-head I'll be looking at the overall performance of each machine, examining functions, price, design and more so you can get a better idea if you need to buy the expensive Cricut Maker 3 or the more budget-friendly Cricut Explore 3.